-• Prepare tributary summary reports that include findings from nontidal and tidal areas within major rivers.

-- Analysis explaining influence of RIM loads and below-RIM WWTP discharge on estuarine N and P concentration trends and changes in nutrient limitation - Improving understanding and build capacity for analysis and communication of linkage between watershed changes (including BMPs and land change), to loads to tidal waters, and estuary response.
+- Prepare tributary summary reports that include findings from nontidal and tidal areas within the identified major tributaries. - Improve understanding and building capacity for analysis and communication of linkage between watershed changes (including BMPs and land change), to loads to tidal waters, and estuary response.